Pseudo-Nambu-Goldstone bosons and tachyons in flux compactification: A scalar of finite and small mass in gauge theory

-With the interaction Lagrangian above, one can compute the one-loop correction to the Wilson lines masses.
-Here, because of the multitude of Wilson lines, one have to consider possible mixing between the two scalars.
-Indeed, there are eight one-loop diagrams to consider.
+With the interaction Lagrangian above, we compute the one-loop correction to the WL masses.
+Here, because of the multitude of WLs, one has to consider possible mixing between the two scalars.
+Indeed, there are eight one-loop diagrams to consider, see Figure \ref{fig:nonsusy_mass_correction_flux_twoU1}.